-The reading group meetings take place in Leiden, on Mondays, 16.00-18.00, and are open to all.
+The focus of the Leiden causality reading group is on mathematical theory for causal inference, with some meetings dedicated to methodological developments.
+The reading group meetings take place on Mondays, 16.00-17.30, and are open to all.
+For the time being, the meetings will take place online.
 If you’d like to be added to the mailing list, please send me an e-mail.

 Papers to discuss in the future:

 - Dawid (2020).
 Decision-theoretic foundations for statistical causality.